trillium_client/lib.rs

 12

-13//! trillium client is a http client that uses the same `conn` approach as
+13//! trillium client is an HTTP client that uses the same `conn` approach as

 14//! [`trillium`](https://trillium.rs) but which can be used